© Crown copyright 2020

 Holding a Blue Badge does not in itself mean that you do not have to pay road tax, but you may be exempt if you meet certain set criteria.

-You should always tell your local authority if your circumstances change, such as when
+You should always tell your local council if something changes, such as:

 - the badge is lost, stolen or damaged